TheArturthur/CoppermindScraper/Cosmere/Elendel Basin.md

 |**World**|[[Scadrial\|Scadrial]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

-> [!info] This page or section needs to be updated with new information for *[[The Lost Metal\|The Lost Metal]]*!Be aware that in its current state, it may not include all additional content yet.

 The **Elendel Basin** is a lush, fertile basin created by [[Harmony\|Harmony]] when he reshaped [[Scadrial\|Scadrial]] as part of the [[Catacendre\|Catacendre]].
 It was purposefully designed to allow civilization to build itself back up over just a couple of generations.
 It is named after [[Elend\|Elend]].

 ## Contents